apache/shenyu-website/docs/plugin-center/observability/logging-kafka.md

 For detailed configuration of selectors and rules, please refer to: [Selector and rule management](../../user-guide/admin-usage/selector-and-rule)。

-In addition sometimes a large gateway cluster corresponds to multiple applications (business), different applications (business) corresponds to different topics, related to isolation,
+In addition, sometimes a large gateway cluster corresponds to multiple applications (business), different applications (business) corresponds to different topics, related to isolation,
-then you can configure different topics (optional) and samplingf rate (optional) by selector, the meaning of the configuration items as shown in the table above.
+then you can configure different topics (optional) and sampling rate (optional) by selector, the meaning of the configuration items as shown in the table above.
 The operation is shown below:
 ![](/img/shenyu/plugin/logging/logging-kafka/logging-option-topic.png)